This is a recommended list of “must-read” books for therapists and other mental health professionals.

 Multiple factors combine and it’s suddenly a sh**show.
 (I’ll never forget the client who climbed onto a chair to “rally the troops” against my tyranny.)
 Anticipating challenges is the first step to effectively preventing and managing them.

-Click here for an excellent article from Counseling Today that addresses the concept of client resistance.
+Click here for a helpful article from Counseling Today that addresses the concept of client resistance.

-After guidelines are reviewed, explain that while interrupting is discouraged, there may be times when you interject to maintain overall wellness and safety.
+3. After guidelines are reviewed, explain that while interrupting is discouraged, there may be times when you interject to maintain the overall wellness and safety of the group.
 (Knowing this, a client is less likely to get angry or feel disrespected when/if it happens.)

-Once the client who has been disrespectful leaves the room, acknowledge what happened and let the group know you will follow up with the client.
+9. Once the disgruntled client exits the room, acknowledge what happened and let the group know you will follow up with the client.
 If another client wants to talk about it, ask them to share only how it made them feel, but stress that it’s not okay to talk about an absent group member. (“How would you feel if we talked about you when you weren’t here?”)
 Strongly suggest that they wait until the person returns (and is open) to have a group discussion.

 Adverse Outcomes in Group Psychotherapy | Roback, H. B. (2000).
 Adverse outcomes in group psychotherapy: Risk factors, prevention, and research directions.
 The Journal of Psychotherapy Practice and Research, 9(3), 113–122.